RimWorld: Gameplay

-Random event and "story" generation

-In-game events are procedurally generated by an AI storyteller, which is central to gameplay; game difficulty, event difficulty, and difficulty progression depend on its settings.
-The AI storyteller will analyze the player's current situation and choose events based on what it assesses will make the most interesting narrative.
-The game has three pre-configured AI storytellers: "Cassandra Classic", who follows traditional storytelling techniques of rising and falling tension; "Phoebe Chillax", who allows for additional downtime between events; and "Randy Random", who forsakes a narrative altogether in favor of randomness and excitement.
+In-game events are procedurally generated by a "storyteller" algorithm; game difficulty, event difficulty, and difficulty progression depend on its settings.
+The storyteller will analyze the player's current situation and choose events based on what it assesses will make the most interesting narrative.
+The game has three pre-configured storytellers: "Cassandra Classic", who follows traditional storytelling techniques of rising and falling tension; "Phoebe Chillax", who allows for additional downtime between events; and "Randy Random", who forsakes a narrative altogether in favor of randomness and excitement.
 There are 6 different preset difficulties to choose from, along with a custom difficulty option.
-These presets influence the severity and frequency of events, as well as the good, neutral, and bad balance of events.
-Events can range from simple occurrences, such as wild animals wandering into the map or spacecraft debris crash landing, to catastrophic long-lasting events, such as cold snaps or volcanic winters.
+These presets influence the severity and frequency of events, as well as the balance of positive and negative events.

+Events can range from simple occurrences, such as a caravan of traders passing by or spacecraft debris crash landing, to catastrophic long-lasting events, such as cold snaps or volcanic winters.
+Combat events randomly occur throughout the game, and the player will have to defend the colony by either drafting their colonists or by building defensive mechanisms, such as traps and automated turrets.
+Ducking behind cover, such as trees, walls, or sandbags, gives pawns a much lower chance of being hit by projectiles during firefights.
 The game has two save-modes.
 Commitment mode acts as RimWorlds permadeath mode, disabling manual saving, while the "reload anytime" mode allows the player to save and load freely, giving the player a chance to undo an event.

-Characters

-Players start the game with a predetermined number of pawns, gradually building up the colony and recruiting new colonists over time.
+The colony starts with a predetermined number of pawns, gradually recruiting new colonists over time.
+Each pawn has a randomly generated background, set of traits and skills, and relations with other pawns, which affect how they can contribute to or endanger the progress and efficiency of the colony, and how they may interact with other pawns.
 Colonists are not directly controlled by the player themselves, but instead given tasks and orders to be completed (e.g. build a wall, tailor a shirt, etc.), with a priority system that can be assigned by the player.
-Each pawn has a randomly generated background, set of traits and skills, and relations with other pawns, which affect how they can contribute to or endanger the colony, and how they may interact with other pawns.
-For combat encounters, colonists can be "drafted" and directed manually by the player, though in this state they are generally unable to interact with their surroundings as usual.
+For combat encounters, colonists can be "drafted" and directed manually by the player.

-Pawns are able to have social relationships with each other and possess opinions of one another, affected by a variety of factors.
-These relationships can benefit or detract from the needs and joys of a character, and poor social relationships may result in poor mood and fights.

-Pawns' mental stability are represented by a mood meter, affected by basic or complex needs, personality traits, and backstories.
 Pawns require food, rest, and shelter.
 They will request a place to sit while eating, well-made and undamaged clothes, and enough time for recreation, such as stargazing, cloud watching, or playing chess.
 If needs are left unmet, pawns may have "mental breaks" such as going into a daze, setting fires, or attacking other pawns.

-Animals in the game may be domesticated or tamed, and can form relationships with human pawns.
-They cannot be controlled or drafted like a colonist.
-Certain animals may be taught commands, which vary from simply obeying its master, defending them if attacked, and occasionally carrying and storing items.
+A pawn's mental stability is represented by a mood meter, affected by needs, personality traits, and backstories.
+Players combine hunting, farming, animal husbandry, and trading to meet their colonists' food needs.
+Wild animals can be lured and tamed with food, with certain animals having a chance to attack the tamer on a failed attempt.
+Upon taming, domestic animals can reproduce and can form relationships with human pawns.
+They may also be taught commands, which vary from simply obeying its master, assisting in combat, and occasionally hauling and storing items.